 The autistic individuals we serve have the potential to thrive and make incredible contributions to their communities.
 They demonstrate personal strengths like honesty, creativity, laser-focus, exceptional memory, and passion about their special interests.

 Aspire offers year-round programming for individuals aged 5 years to adult, including social groups, summer camp, school vacation camp and special events.
 For adults looking for work-related support, the Aspire Works program helps participants navigate the work environment, gain important on-the-job skills and achieve professional goals.
 These services include our flagship internship program, one-on-one career counseling and skill-building workshops.
+Child, Teen, Adult and Parent seasonal programming schedules can be viewed and downloaded here.

 As an organization dedicated to serving individuals with autism, Aspire is steadfast in promoting neurodiversity and inclusion across settings.
 We provide an array of consultation and support services designed to educate and broaden the understanding of the unique strengths and needs of this population.
 Through parent and caregiver programs, school-based consultation, professional development services, and corporate neurodiversity trainings and workshops, we support our participants and the ASD community, where they live, learn and work.